novnc/websockify/README.md

 ### Encrypted WebSocket connections (wss://)

-To encrypt the traffic using the WebSocket 'wss://' URI scheme you need to generate a certificate for websockify to load.
-By default websockify loads a certificate file name `self.pem` but the `--cert=CERT` option can override the file name.
+To encrypt the traffic using the WebSocket 'wss://' URI scheme you need to generate a certificate and key for Websockify to load.
+By default, Websockify loads a certificate file name `self.pem` but the `--cert=CERT` and `--key=KEY` options can override the file name.
 You can generate a self-signed certificate using openssl.
 When asked for the common name, use the hostname of the server where the proxy will be running:

 ```
 openssl req -new -x509 -days 365 -nodes -out self.pem -keyout self.pem
 ```

+For a self-signed certificate to work, you need to make your client/browser understand it.
+You can do this by installing it as accepted certificate, or by using that same certificate for a HTTPS connection to which you navigate first and approve.
+Browsers generally don't give you the "trust certificate?" prompt by opening a WSS socket with invalid certificate, hence you need to have it acccept it by either of those two methods.

+If you have a commercial/valid SSL certificate with one ore more intermediate certificates, concat them into one file, server certificate first, then the intermediate(s) from the CA, etc. Point to this file with the `--cert` option and then also to the key with `--key`.
+Finally, use `--ssl-only` as needed.

 ### Websock Javascript library